I like spending time with healthy people whose brains are turned on – Dave Asprey

 This is thought to help them concentrate on the things that mattered most to them on a daily basis.

-While there aren’t any approved studies that back or validate Asprey’s claims, bulletproof coffee’s ever-expanding fan base would tend to suggest that regardless of what the medical evidence says, it’s helped to improve the lives of a lot of coffee drinkers.
+Despite this, bulletproof coffee’s ever-expanding fan base would tend to suggest that regardless of what the medical evidence says, it’s helped to improve the lives of a lot of coffee drinkers.

 How Do You Make Bulletproof Coffee?